 “Or do you not know that your body is the temple of the Holy Spirit who is in you, whom you have from God, and you are not your own?
-For you were bought at a price; therefore glorify God in your body and in your spirit, which are God’s” (1 Corinthians 6:19, 20, NKJV).
+For you were bought at a price; therefore glorify God in your body and in your spirit, which are God’s” (1 Corinthians 6:19–20, NKJV).

-Our talents, skills and abilities
+Our talents, skills, and abilities

-Our families, as well as our friends and our community
+Our families, friends, and community

 Do we treat those we encounter each day with love and respect, remembering that they are also beloved children of God?
 Do we willingly and cheerfully fulfill the roles we occupy?

-Part of being a good steward of our possessions is knowing that we may also need to share with those around us who have need—especially if God is the true owner to begin with.
+Part of being a good steward of our possessions is knowing that we may also need to share with those who have need—especially because God is the true owner to begin with.

 Other people and their possessions

-Anything that comes into our care, whether permanently or temporarily, is a chance to demonstrate Godly stewardship.
+Anything that comes into our care, whether permanently or temporarily, is a chance to demonstrate godly stewardship.

-Tithes and Offerings as a form of Stewardship
+Tithes and offerings as a form of stewardship

-The word tithe simply means a “tenth.”
+The word tithe simply means “a tenth.”

-And we first encounter it in the Bible when Abraham paid a tithe to Melchizedek, “a priest of the Most High God” (Genesis 14:20; Hebrews 7:1,6, NKJV).
+And we first encounter it in the Bible when Abraham paid a tithe to Melchizedek, “a priest of the Most High God” (Genesis 14:20; Hebrews 7:1– 6, NKJV).

 The Seventh-day Adventist Church also follows this practice of using tithe money exclusively for the ministry.

-From the creation of humanity in Genesis 1, all the way to Jesus’ parables in the New Testament (Matthew 25:31–46; Luke 19:12–27), believers have been taught that they have a responsibility to take care of the world around them.
+All through the Bible, God teaches us about stewardship.
+From the creation of humanity in Genesis 1 all the way to Jesus’ parables in the New Testament (Matthew 25:31–46; Luke 19:12–27), we can see our responsibility to take care of the world around us.

 As Adventist scholar Angel Rodriguez wrote: